Need Help?

 Overview of the Conduct Process

-The conduct process provides a fair and impartial assessment of a student’s responsibility for violating the Student Code of Conduct and Policy Prohibiting Discrimination, Unlawful Harassment, and Retaliation.
+The conduct process provides a fair and impartial assessment of a student’s responsibility for violating the Student Code of Conduct.
 It is an administrative and educational process rather than a legal one.
-The standard conduct process is completed within sixty (60) days; respondents and complainants are notified of time frame adjustments and advised of options for ensuring a prompt and equitable process.

-The dean of students or designee will consult with other college officials to determine which policies and procedures to apply where there is confusion or conflict.
-Where applicable, policies for Pre-College, Summer Atelier, Young Artist Studio Program, and other youth programs sponsored by the Office of Special Programs will supersede this Student Code of Conduct.
-The college reserves the right to use an accelerated conduct process -- without the option for an administrative hearing -- when deemed necessary.
+If there are any questions about applicable policies and procedures, the dean of students or designee will consult with other college officials to assess how to proceed.
+Where applicable, policies for Pre-College, CCA Atelier for High School Students, Young Artist Studio Program, and other youth programs sponsored by Youth Programs & Continuing Education will supersede this Student Code of Conduct.
+The college reserves the right to use an accelerated conduct process -- without the option for an administrative meeting or administrative resolution process -- when deemed necessary to preserve the safety of the College campus and its community members.

 Students may be accountable to criminal and/or civil authorities as well as to the college for acts that violate laws in addition to CCA policies.
 College conduct processes will not await civil or criminal proceedings unless the government requires a deferral.